What’s Monzo been doing?

 Monzo has stated that it wants to set a standard for how products can work for vulnerable people, a pretty ground-breaking position in the financial services.
 As current accounts are rolled out we are sure to see more features released that set the bank apart by making it more accessible.

 With its user-friendly financial management tools such as its ‘Pulse’ bar and categorisation tools, its excellent customer support, and its fee-free exchange rates when used abroad, it is easy to see why Monzo has such a dedicated customer base.
-However, there are many players in the challenger bank market and with rivals such as Revolut (who recently reached 750,000 users, secured $66m in an investment round, and has already established UK and Euro current accounts) performing strongly, Monzo still needs to prove that it stands apart from its competitors and that its users’ dedication is warranted.
+However, there are many players in the challenger bank market and with rivals such as Revolut (who recently reached 1.5 million users and became the first challenger bank to break even) performing strongly, Monzo still needs to prove that it stands apart from its competitors and that its users’ dedication is warranted.

 Want to see what’s happening across the new UK banks?
 Our Challenger Banks report stays up to date with all the news from this growing sector.
 For a closer look at how banks like Revolut acquire, engage and delight customers online, check out our competitor analysis products, or contact us today.